 Who are Haliyas?

 The term Haliya refers to a person who is an agricultural bonded labourer in Nepal.
-Traditionally they have worked on another person’s land, in a slave-like conditions with little or no pay.
+Traditionally, they have worked on another person’s land, in a slave-like conditions with little or no pay.
 The Haliya system has been particularly ripe in the farwestern parts of Nepal.

-What is project ADHICAR?
+What was project ADHICAR?

-The project aims to produce verified data about the economic, social and cultural rights situation of freed Haliyas, female Haliyas who face double burden of discrimination, and people with disabilities.
-This data will be gathered trough an innovative mobile app and published in Yearbook publications to highlight the findings.
+The project produced verified data about the economic, social and cultural rights situation of freed Haliyas, female Haliyas who face double burden of discrimination, and people with disabilities.
+This data was gathered trough an innovative mobile app and published in Yearbook reports to highlight the findings.
+The latest report was published in March 2023, and it can be accessed here.

 District | Municipality |